iTwin/itwinjs-core/docs/core/learning/Portability.md

 ## Backend Portability

 ### Services and Agents

-True services and agents are easy to make portable, since they always run in nodejs and they always run on a server.
+True services and agents are easy to make portable, since they always run in Node.js and they always run on a server.
 Services always run a Web server and always use [Web RPC configuration](../learning/RpcInterface.md#web-rpc-configuration).
 Note that an iModel.js service or agent does not deal directly with issues such as deployment, routing, or scaling.
 Those are the concerns of the cloud infrastructure.
 As nodejs apps, iModel.js services and agents are cloud-neutral and run on many cloud infrastructures.

 ### App Backends

 App-specific backends do not always run in nodejs, and they do not always run on a server.
 This section describes how to make an app-specific backend portable and adaptable to multiple app configurations.

 #### Using Platform-specific Modules in the Backend

 A backend can use platform-specific globals and modules, but only in guarded code.
 See [Platform](#backend) for methods to detect the platform.

 For example, a backend can use node builtins in guarded code, like this: